TeoZosa/jupyterhub-fastbook/README.md

 applications, then you shouldn't need a software engineering degree to get started with the course.

  We've done all the work for you.
-All you need to do is dive in and get started.
+All you need to do is dive in and get started!

 Technical Notes:
 ------------